Maspital/socbed-caldera/README.md

 ## Options

-Within the attackconsole, you can modify certain options for the `caldera_evaluation` attack:
+Within the attackconsole, you can modify certain options of the `caldera_evaluation` attack:
 ```sh
 attackconsole
 attackconsole > use caldera_evaluation